BDen32/Milestone-Project-1/README.md

- ⦁  Be able to easily navigate throughout the site
+ ⦁  Be able to easily navigate throughout the site to access the information I want.

- ⦁  Find relevant content about the club including health and wellbeing benefits
+ ⦁  Find relevant content about the club including membership prices to inform my choices.

- ⦁  Be able to easily contact the club for more information.
+ ⦁  Be able to easily contact the club to be able to find out more information.

- ⦁  Sign up to a newsletter
+ ⦁  Sign up to a newsletter to get regular updates about the club.

- ⦁  See photos of fish, the river, environment etc
+ ⦁  See photos of fish, the river, environment etc to help me decide if I want to join.

-As **returning member**, I want:

- ⦁  Be able to share photos of catches

- ⦁  Be able to check river safety information

 ### Strategy